-The UCA Archives have an extensive collection of photographs.
+The UCA Archives has an extensive collection of photographs.
 Below you will find links to each collections' finding aid.
 Each finding aid contains an index of each photograph's envelope number and description.
-Located in the archives are hard-copy finding aids that have the below finding aids printed out and a black & white copy of photo.
+Located in the archives are hard-copy finding aids that have black & white copies of the photos.
 The original photographs can be retrieved by the archivist.

 Perhaps the most dramatic collecting achievement of the UCA Archives has been building our photograph collections.
 In its first decade of existence, the Archives acquired and cataloged over 53,000 images documenting the history of Arkansas.

 NEW!
 Illustrated Finding Aids being added online for each collection.